blockchain-capstone-2021/Blockchain-Micro-Credentials/README.md

 Follows a modifed MVC structure where there is no visible module section in this folder.
 All frontend rendering will be handled by React, the source files for which are located in `/frontend/src`.
 Communication between the two is via the Express API.

-## attachments: Temporarily holds all attachments generated for the email service
-## bin: Config folder for running the node app
-## blockchain: Smart contracts and related code
-# build / contracts: Compiled JSON smart contract artifacts
-# contracts: Solidity smart contracts
-# migrations: All contract migration and deployment code
-# test: Smart contract tests
-## controllers: The main application controllers supporting an MVC framework
-## db: All code relevant to the mySQL database
-# config: Contains the database config file
-# controllers: Database controllers
-# migrations: Database migration files
-# models: Database models
-# seeders: Database data seeding files
-## exceptions: Custom exceptions
-## middleware: Communication with external services (blockchain and IPFS)
-## node_modules: NPM packages
-## object_models: Object models to be serialised and deserialised
-# blockchain: Key object models for blockchain tracker contracts
-# ipfs: Object models for IPFS storage
-## routes: Provide access to the API through a predefined set of urls.
-## services: Email service functionality
-## templates: ejs templates for email attachment generation
-## test: Backend Node.js test code
-## utilities: Helper methods
+# attachments:
+Temporarily holds all attachments generated for the email service
+# bin:
+Config folder for running the node app
+# blockchain
+Smart contracts and related code
+ - build / contracts: Compiled JSON smart contract artifacts
+ - contracts: Solidity smart contracts
+ - migrations: All contract migration and deployment code
+ - test: Smart contract tests
+# controllers:
+The main application controllers supporting an MVC framework
+# db:
+All code relevant to the mySQL database
+ - config: Contains the database config file
+ - controllers: Database controllers
+ - migrations: Database migration files
+ - models: Database models
+ - seeders: Database data seeding files
+# exceptions:
+Custom exceptions
+# middleware:
+Communication with external services (blockchain and IPFS)
+# node_modules:
+NPM packages
+# object_models:
+Object models to be serialised and deserialised
+ - blockchain: Key object models for blockchain tracker contracts
+ - ipfs: Object models for IPFS storage
+# routes:
+Provide access to the API through a predefined set of urls.
+# services:
+Email service functionality
+# templates:
+ejs templates for email attachment generation
+# test:
+Backend Node.js test code
+# utilities:
+Helper methods

 ## Frontend